International Workshop on Large Scale Graph Representation Learning and Applications

 - Case studies of real-world applications;

-- Papers including research results, position papers, and practice and experience reports, up to a maximum of four (4) pages, in the IEEE 2-column format, including bibliography and appendices.
+- Long paper: maximum eight (8) pages, in the IEEE 2-column format, including bibliography and appendices.

-- Demo proposals describing a prototype of system, up to a maximum of two (2) pages, in the IEEE 2-column format, including bibliography and appendices.
+- Short paper: maximum four (4) pages, in the IEEE 2-column format, including bibliography and appendices.

 - Review process